 - 3.1.7 Preserve access to light between properties. - 3.2.0 Preserve views from nearby properties to natural features. - 3.2.1 Locate building volumes to make use of views but not substantially block views enjoyed by others, keeping the building height low and the building footprint compact to maintain views over and along sides of properties. - 3.2.3 Keep building elements from blocking views with sensitive placement and sizing, for example use chimneys with narrow profiles or minimalist flues. - 3.3.0 Organize functions on a site to preserve reasonable privacy for adjacent properties. - 3.3.1 Screen patios, terraces, and active areas of adjacent properties through the position of buildings and the preservation of significant trees. - 3.3.2 Locate and size windows and skylights to avoid views in or out of neighboring indoor and outdoor active use areas.
-Limit windows to 12sf or less on side walls adjacent to neighbors. - 3.3.3 Locate and screen balconies and decks to avoid overlooking active indoor and outdoor use areas of adjacent properties. - 3.4.0 Vary the design of a new building from that of nearby and abutting properties. - 3.4.1 Provide variety in building materials along a block and if houses to the immediate sides of a site are constructed of similar materials, use a different material.
+Limit windows to 12sf or less on side walls adjacent to neighbors. - 3.3.3 Locate and screen balconies and decks to avoid overlooking active indoor and outdoor use areas of adjacent properties. - 3.4.0 Vary the design of a new building from that of nearby and abutting properties. - 3.4.1 Provide variety in building materials along a block.

-- 3.4.2 When using painted or otherwise coated surfaces, provide variety in building color along a block. - 3.5.0 Minimize negative impacts to surrounding properties. - 3.5.1 Fully integrate utilities into the architectural design of the building. - 3.5.2 In cases where full architectural integration is not possible, Eliminate the visual impacts of utilities by grouping and shielding them with architectural and landscape elements, such as cabinets, walls, fences, or plantings, of integrated material and color.
+- 3.4.2 When using painted or otherwise coated surfaces, provide variety in building color along a block. - 3.5.0 Minimize negative impacts to surrounding properties. - 3.5.1 Fully integrate utilities and services, including gas meters, electrical panels, water heaters, and trash receptacles, into the architectural design of the building. - 3.5.2 In cases where full architectural integration is not possible, Eliminate the visual impacts of utilities by grouping and shielding them with architectural and landscape elements, such as cabinets, walls, fences, or plantings, of integrated material and color. - 3.5.3 In cases where trash receptacles cannot be integrated with the building itself...

-- 4.0.0 Retain and build upon Carmel's established architectural heritage. - 4.1.0 Preserve historic and existing resources. - 4.1.1 Re-use existing buildings and their components, for example restoring rather than replacing original windows. - 4.1.2 Respect adjacent historic resources by preserving adequate, light, open space, and views of and around the structure. - 4.1.3 Check zoning standards for related incentives, such as expedited processing. - 4.1.4 Follow additional standards for properties recognized as having official historic significance, such as Municipal Code Chapter 17.32, the Historic Context Statement, and Historic Review Board consideration. - 4.2.0 Continue Carmel's tradition of architectural diversity. - 4.2.1 To avoid uniformity and the appearance of speculative development and to promote individual artistic expression, differentiate a new building's plan, massing, and overall design and style from that of nearby and abutting buildings. - 4.2.2 When reproducing historic architecture, use the same materials and craftsmanship as those of the reproduced period.
+- 4.0.0 Retain and build upon Carmel's established architectural heritage. - 4.1.0 Preserve historic and existing resources. - 4.1.1 Re-use existing buildings and their components, for example restoring rather than replacing original windows. - 4.1.2 Respect adjacent historic resources by preserving adequate, light, open space, and views of and around the structure. - 4.1.3 Check zoning standards for related incentives, such as expedited processing. - 4.1.4 Follow additional standards for properties recognized as having official historic significance, such as Municipal Code Chapter 17.32, the Historic Context Statement, and Historic Review Board consideration. - 4.2.0 Continue Carmel's tradition of architectural diversity. - 4.2.1 To avoid uniformity and the appearance of speculative development and to promote individual artistic expression, differentiate a new building's plan, massing, and overall design from that of nearby and abutting buildings. - 4.2.2 When reproducing historic architecture, use the same materials and craftsmanship as those of the reproduced period.